-DEADLINE for ACNP member chairs to create submission and add presenters: May 9, 2023 DEADLINE for individual participants to complete disclosures: May 23, 2023 DEADLINE for chairs to review, finalize and submit session: May 25, 2023 All deadlines occur at 5:00 PM Central
+DEADLINE for ACNP member chairs to create submission and add presenters: May 27, 2025 DEADLINE for individual participants to complete disclosures: June 10, 2025 DEADLINE for chairs to review, finalize and submit session: June 12, 2025 All deadlines occur at 5:00 PM Central

 All study group participants are expected to attend and participate in-person.
+The January 2026 Annual Meeting will not be livestreamed, but will be recorded for access post-meeting.

-NEW THIS YEAR: Study Groups will be 2 hours in length.
+Reminder: Study Groups are 2 hours in length.